cannandev/growth/_work/case-study-third-and-grove.md

 tags: [ui, ia]
 category: [Case Study]
 ---
 Third and Grove is a 100% distributed digital agency with employees across the United States.
-Keep reading to understand how we accomplished a complete rebrand with their favorite backend and a modern frontend.
+Keep reading to understand how we accomplished a complete rebrand with our favorite backend and a modern frontend.

 ## Overview
 _Third and Grove chose to build their rebranded site on a [headless](https://dri.es/how-to-decouple-drupal-in-2019) Drupal 8 platform, using the static site generator Gatsby behind the scenes, combining the best of both familiar and the latest technology._